Arithmetic Statistics and noncommutative Iwasawa Theory: Results for fixed and as varies

 Since we have assumed that $\rank_{\Z}E(\Q)=0$, it follows that $\rank_{\Z}E(F^{(d)})=\rank_{\Z}E^{(-d)}(\Q)$.

 \begin{conj}[Goldfeld] For $x>0$ and $r\in \Z_{\geq1}$, define

 Then for $r\in \{0,1\}$,

-as $x\rightarrow \infty$, and the sum is over all positive square-free integers $d$. \end{conj} As $d$ ranges over all positive square-free integers for which $p$ splits in $F^{(d)}$, it is reasonable to expect that for $1/2$ the values of $d$, upon base-changing, $\rank_{\Z}E(F^{(d)})=0$.
+as $x\rightarrow \infty$, and the sum is over all square-free integers $d$. \end{conj} As $d$ ranges over all positive square-free integers for which $p$ splits in $F^{(d)}$, it is reasonable to expect that for $1/2$ of the values of $d$, upon base-change, $\rank_{\Z}E(F^{(d)})=0$.
 Explicit calculations show that given an imaginary quadratic field $K$ and an elliptic curve $E_{/\Q}$ for which $\Sha(E/\Q)[p^\infty]=0$, it is rare for $\Sha(E/K)[p^\infty]\neq 0$ (in both the variation of $K$ and the prime $p$).
 The reader is referred to \cite[Table 1]{HKR} for data on the growth of the $\Sha$-group upon base-change by an imaginary quadratic field.
-Therefore, putting it all together, Theorem~\ref{theorem varying imaginary quadratic} shows that for the elliptic curves for which the hypotheses are satisfied, it is a rare occurrence for the Selmer group $\Sel_{p^\infty}(E/\Fin^{(d)})$ to be non-zero as $d$ varies over all positive square-free integers.
+Therefore, putting everything together, Theorem~\ref{theorem varying imaginary quadratic} shows that for elliptic curves for which the hypotheses are satisfied, it is a rare occurrence for the Selmer group $\Sel_{p^\infty}(E/\Fin^{(d)})$ to be non-zero as $d$ varies over all positive square-free integers.
 We are led to make the following conjecture.

 \begin{conj} Let $E$ be an elliptic curve defined over $\Q$ and $p\geq 5$ a prime such that the hypotheses of Theorem~\ref{theorem varying imaginary quadratic} are satisfied.
 Let $\mathcal{D}$ be the set of all positive square-free integers $d$ such that $p$ splits in $\Q(\sqrt{-d})$.
 Then, for an infinite subset $\mathcal{D}'$ contained in $\mathcal{D}$, the Selmer group $\Sel_{p^\infty}(E/\Fin^{(d)})=0$ for all $d\in \mathcal{D}'$. \end{conj}